ythuangyt/friendship-mobility/index.md

 Do you know how different are the similarity between you and your buddies from you and some guy on the other side of the world that you have never seem before?

-Actually, they are not that different as you think.
+Actually, they are not that different.

 <div class="row">
   <div class="col-sm"></div>